 The first and foremost part of building an LLC in AZ is to pick up the right company name.
 Try to select a name that corresponds to Arizona standards and is conveniently accessed by prospective customers.

-- Every business owner should include “Limited Liability Company” to his new company or the abbreviation of it, LLC.
+- Every business owner should include “Limited Liability Company” to his new company or the abbreviation of it, LLC or L.L.C.

 - Make sure to choose a unique name thas has not been taken by any other corporations, limited partnership (LP), Arizona LLCs, limited liability partnership (LLP), or trade name (DBA).

-- If you want to fit in a few confined words like an attorney, bank, university, etc., it might demand hiring a licensed lawyer or doctor to be a part of your company and needs additional documentation.
+- If you want to fit in the restricted words for example attorney, bank, university, etc., it might demand having a licensed lawyer or doctor to be a part of your company and needs additional documentation.

-After deciding on a suitable name for your Arizona LLC, the next step is to verify access to your chosen name in Arizona is available for your use.
+After deciding on a suitable name for your Arizona LLC, the next step is to verify that your chosen name in Arizona is available for your use.
 Make sure if the name is still available or utilized by another entity.

-You can visit Arizona’s official state website to check on Business Registry Search.
-Furthermore, one can also generate a name through an LLC Name Generator online.
+Furthermore, you can also generate a name through an LLC Name Generator online.